Dennis Schröder

+Debuting for the German national team in 2014, Schröder helped the team to its first major medal in 17 years when Germany won bronze at the 2022 EuroBasket.
+In 2023, he led the national team to their first World Cup title at the 2023 FIBA Basketball World Cup while being named the FIBA World Cup MVP.
+The following year, Schröder was the flag bearer for Germany along with judoka Anna-Maria Wagner at 2024 Summer Olympics in Paris.
+He helped Germany to a fourth place finish and was named to the FIBA Olympics All-Star Five team.
+In 2025, he led Germany to the EuroBasket 2025 title.

+Early life

+Schröder is the son of a German father and a Gambian mother, and has a brother Talha and a younger sister Farida.
+He and his brother were both heavily involved with skateboarding until he found basketball at age 11.
+He started focusing on the latter career after his father died in 2009, choosing to wear the jersey number 17 in his honor, as it was his favorite number.
+His agent was former German basketball national player Ademola Okulaja.

 Professional career

 Phantoms Braunschweig (2010–2013)

 Schröder started playing professional basketball in 2010 for SG Braunschweig, farm team of Phantoms Braunschweig.
-In his first season with SUM Baskets Braunschweig, he averaged 7.8 points, 2.1 assists and 1.6 rebounds per game in a 2nd-tier German League.
-In the 2011–12 season he made a breakthrough, averaging 17.8 points and 6.7 assists over 23 regular season games.
-His team went in the playoffs where he averaged 18.8 points and 5.1 assists over 4 games.
-In the same season, he also played 30 games for Phantoms Braunschweig of the German League, averaging 2.3 points, 0.7 assists and 0.8 rebounds in about 8 minutes per game.
+In his first season with SUM Baskets Braunschweig, he averaged 7.8 points, 2.1 assists and 1.6 rebounds per game in a second-tier German league.
+In the 2011–12 season he made a breakthrough, averaging 17.8 points and 6.7 assists over 23 regular-season games.
+His team went in the playoffs where he averaged 18.8 points and 5.1 assists over four games.
+In the same season, he also played 30 games for Phantoms Braunschweig of the German league, averaging 2.3 points, 0.7 assists and 0.8 rebounds in about 8 minutes per game.

 In the 2012–13 season he played 32 games for Phantoms Braunschweig, averaging 12 points, 3.2 assists and 2.5 rebounds in 25 minutes per game.
 For the season, he was named the League's Most Improved Player as well as Best Young German Player.

 In 2013, Schröder was announced to play at the 2013 Nike Hoop Summit for the World Select Team.
 Before officially playing at the Nike Hoop Summit, Schröder decided to declare for the 2013 NBA draft.
-On April 20, 2013, Schröder led his team to a 112–98 win.
+On 20 April 2013, Schröder led his team to a 112–98 win.
 He finished with 18 points, 6 assists and 2 rebounds in 29 minutes.